-Bertrand Arthur William Russell (b.1872– d.1970) was a British philosopher, logician, essayist and social critic best known for his work in mathematical logic and analytic philosophy.
-His most influential contributions include his defense of logicism (the view that mathematics is in some important sense reducible to logic), his refining of the predicate calculus introduced by Gottlob Frege (which still forms the basis of most contemporary logic), his defense of neutral monism (the view that the world consists of just one type of substance that is neither exclusively mental nor exclusively physical), and his theories of definite descriptions and logical atomism.
-Along with G.E.
-Moore, Russell is generally recognized as one of the founders of modern analytic philosophy.
-Along with Kurt Gödel, he is regularly credited with being one of the most important logicians of the twentieth century.
+Bertrand Arthur William Russell (1872–1970) was a British philosopher, logician, essayist and social critic best known for his work in mathematical logic and analytic philosophy.
+His most influential contributions include his championing of logicism (the view that mathematics is in some important sense reducible to logic), his refining of Gottlob Frege’s predicate calculus (which still forms the basis of most contemporary systems of logic), his defense of neutral monism (the view that the world consists of just one type of substance which is neither exclusively mental nor exclusively physical), and his theories of definite descriptions, logical atomism and logical types.

-- 1. A Chronology of Russell’s Life
+- 1. Russell’s Chronology

 - 2. Russell’s Work in Logic

 - 3. Russell’s Work in Analytic Philosophy

 - 6. Russell’s Atheism

 - 7. Russell’s Social and Political Philosophy

 - Related Entries

 A short chronology of the major events in Russell’s life is as follows:

 |(1872)||Born May 18 at Ravenscroft in Trelleck, Monmouthshire, UK.|

 |(1874)||Death of mother and sister.|